HalfHydra/Mario-Kart-Tour-Values/README.md

 **I am planning to implement these ideas:**
 - Ranked Review - Current Ranked Cups and their courses
-- A nudge to enter data before checking missing courses
-- Setting to remove certain city courses from missing that do not have more course amounts yet (not tracks you should focus on)
+- Bonus Points Calculator
+- Track XP Tracker
 - Reverting to previous tour data
-- Bonus Points Calculator
-- Pipe Simulator
+- Pipe Simulator?
-- Close all and open all for courses and old inventory menu

 I hope this helps with anything you should need!
 There is a copy hosted on my [github site](https://halfhydra.github.io/MarioKartTourValues/main.html).
 Feel free to make suggestions.